Magnon Damping as a Probe of Kondo Coupling in Magnetically Ordered Systems

-{\new Figure~\ref{fig:damping} presents the extracted $\gamma$ and $E_0$ plotted as a function of temperature, showcasing the most intriguing results of this study.
-It is found that for both in-plane [Fig.~\ref{fig:damping}(a)] and out-of-plane [Fig.~\ref{fig:damping}(b)] directions, $\gamma$ shows an upturn toward both 0~K and $T_{\rm C}$, causing a minimum around $T^*\sim90$~K. Notably, this characteristic temperature is consistent with the incoherent-coherent crossover observed in the resistivity curve~[Fig.~\ref{fig:sketch}(d)].} This phenomenon is reminiscent of the resistivity minimum caused by the Kondo effect in the original single-impurity Kondo model~[Fig.~\ref{fig:sketch}(d)]~\cite{coleman2015introduction,pavarini2015many,10.1143/PTP.32.37,hewson1997kondo}, where thermodynamic and transport properties depend logarithmically on temperature as $-\ln (T)$~\cite{coleman2015introduction,pavarini2015many,10.1143/PTP.32.37,hewson1997kondo}.
-Inspired by this, in Fig.~\ref{fig:damping}, we use a similar logarithmic term to describe the divergent behavior toward 0~K. In the meantime, a power term normally describing the spin-wave damping in the hydrodynamic regime is also required to explain the divergence toward $T_{\rm C}$~\cite{PhysRevB.14.4923,PhysRev.177.952}.
+Figure~\ref{fig:escans}e,f presents the extracted $\gamma$ and $E_0$ plotted as a function of temperature, showcasing the most intriguing results of this work.
+It is found that for both in-plane and out-of-plane directions, $\gamma$ shows an upturn toward both 0~K and $T_{\rm C}$, causing a minimum around $T_{\rm d}^*\sim 90$~K. While disorder or vacancies may affect local moments and make spin waves broader, such effect, if present, is more likely to be temperature independent, and therefore would not be responsible for the observed nonmonotonic temperature dependence.
+On the other hand, this phenomenon is reminiscent of the resistivity minimum caused by the Kondo effect in the original single-impurity Kondo model~(Fig.~\ref{fig:sketch}d)~\cite{coleman2015introduction,pavarini2015many,10.1143/PTP.32.37,hewson1997kondo}, where thermodynamic and transport properties depend logarithmically on temperature as $-\ln (T)$~\cite{coleman2015introduction,pavarini2015many,10.1143/PTP.32.37,hewson1997kondo}.
+Inspired by this, we use a similar logarithmic term to describe the divergent behaviour toward 0~K. In the meantime, a power-law term describing the spin-wave damping in the hydrodynamic regime is also required to explain the divergence toward $T_{\rm C}$~\cite{PhysRevB.14.4923,PhysRev.177.952}.
 Actually, these two effects should exist simultaneously over the entire temperature range below $T_{\rm C}$.
 Therefore, the general formula should consist of the linear combination of the two terms, which reads as,